javascript-tutorial/en.javascript.info/1-js/4-data-structures/9-map-set-weakmap-weakset/article.md

 - `WeakSet` -- is a variant of `Set` that only stores objects and removes them once they become unaccessible by other means.

+    - Also does not support `size/clear()` and iterations.

 `WeakMap` and `WeakSet` are used as "secondary" data structures in additional to the "main" object storage.
-Once the object is removed from the main storage, they clean up aumatically.
+Once the object is removed from the main storage, so it only stays in `WeakMap/WeakSet`, they clean up aumatically.